 Under AS 47.80.130 (d), the Department of Health and Social Services (DHSS) is required to maintain a waitlist denoting persons who experience a developmental disability who would be eligible to receive state -funded services.
 It is further required that an annual Report to the Governor and specified legislative committees be presented when there is not adequate funding to meet the needs of all individuals determined to have a developmental disability.
 Senior and Disabilities Services (SDS) employs the Developmental Disabilities Registration and Review (DDRR) as the waitlist tool to assess an individual's current service needs.
-Information provided through the DDRR is used to determine who is offered the opportunity to request services through Medicaid's Home and Community Based (HCB) Intellectual/Developmental Disabilities (I/DD) waiver in a fiscal year.
-Additionally, the DDRR provides predictive information the State of Alaska (SOA) uses for program planning and management.
+Information provided through the DDRR is used to determine who is offered the opportunity to request services through Medicaid's Home and Community Based (HCB) Intellectual/Developmental Disabilities (I/DD) waiver.
+Additionally, the registration and review was utilized this year to aide in launching the Individualized Supports (ISW) waiver.
+The purpose of the Individualized Supports Waiver (ISW) is to provide services to people with IDD living in the community who have less intensive needs than people on Alaska's IDD waiver (AK.0260.R005).